Alestrix/venusos2influx/README.md

 ## Purpose

-`bat2influx` reads voltage, amperage, power, and state-of-charge (SOC) from a Victron Energy VenusOS battery inverter/charger and stores the values into an Influx database.
+`bat2influx` reads the battery's voltage, amperage, power, and state-of-charge (SOC) from a Victron Energy VenusOS battery inverter/charger and stores the values into an Influx database.
 From there the user is free to use thease measurements to their liking, like displaying in a Grafana dashboard.

 ## How it works